-95. Brazil reported that it has a system in place that monitors and manages the MAP caseload.
+130. Brazil reported that it has a system in place to monitor and manage its MAP caseload.
 Brazil further reported that as its caseload is moderate, this tool mainly consists of spreadsheets that highlight the most relevant information for statistical purposes.
-It further reported that all MAP cases are processed in an electronic format, whereby they receive an exclusive system classification and have a colour identification in order to accelerate their proceeding.
+Brazil also noted that all MAP cases are processed in an electronic format, whereby they are marked with an exclusive system classification and colour identification in order to accelerate their processing.